mike99mac/minimy-mike99mac/README.md

 ### Weather skill

-Following is the Weather skill vocabulary.
+Following is the Weather skill vocabulary:

 ```
 (what's|what is) (the|) weather (forecast|)
 ```

 Following are examples of Weather skill requests:

 - What's the weather?

 ### Wiki skill